tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Traffic Key Calculation

-The Record Protocol requires an algorithm to generate keying material required by the current connection state (see
-{{the-security-parameters}}) from the security parameters provided by the handshake protocol.
-Each value is generated separately from the following input values.
+The traffic keying material is generated from the following input values:

 * A secret value
 * A phase value indicating the phase of the protocol the keys are